 How Pilates makes your life better

-It occurred to me that for someone who writes every week from "JA Pilates", it's been a while since I actually wrote anything about Pilates!
+It occurred to me that for someone who writes an email* every week from "JA Pilates", it's been a while since I actually wrote anything about Pilates!

-And, I also know that a few newer people have joined us here recently, and if that's you, you might be wondering what on earth any of my mails have to do with the topic you thought you'd signed up for.
+And, I also know that a few newer people have joined us on the mailing list recently, and if that's you, you might be wondering what on earth any of my emails have to do with the topic you thought you'd signed up for.

 So this week, I thought I'd give you a quick reminder about why doing Pilates improves your quality of life.